-- 1.3 the Executive Committee membership includes: - 1.3.1 the Union Chief Executive Officer (Chair) - 1.3.2 Sabbatical Officers - 1.3.3 the rest of the Senior Management Team - 1.4 The President shall have a casting vote in the instance of a tie. - 1.5 The Executive Committee is responsible to the membership through the Trustee Board.
+- 1.3 the Executive Committee membership includes: - 1.3.1 the Union Chief Executive Officer (Chair) - 1.3.2 the President (Sabbatical Trustee) - 1.3.3 the rest of the Senior Management Team - 1.4 The President shall have a casting vote in the instance of a tie. - 1.5 The Executive Committee is responsible to the membership through the Trustee Board.

-Sabbatical Officer Roles
+Sabbatical Officer Role